Program on Gender Analysis in Economics (PGAE)

 - Local and international events, include our Gender Seminar Series and the Pathways to Gender Equality conference.

-The PGAE differs from other gender-related graduate programs with its gender-focused yet economics based program:
+AU's Program on Gender Analysis in Economics (PGAE) differs from related graduate programs with its gender-focused yet economics-based program:

 - The program has a global perspective, incorporating literature on Africa, Asia, Latin America, and the Post-Socialist world as well as OECD countries.